aetiom/bfw-logger/README.md

 $log->log($PSR3_LogLevel, 'Message', $context);
 ```

-You can also call BFW Logger archiveLogFiles() method for processing log files archiving.
+You can also call BFW Advanced Log archiveLogFiles() method for processing log files archiving.
 We recommend you to call this method into a crontab php script for avoiding latency due to compression (if you have enabled it), and huge file rotation.
 This method purpose is to offer you a way to replace logrotate, in a very light and simple form, if you cannot access it on your actual hosting service.

 As you may have notice, you always have to set channel before using it.
 It's a bit different with archiveLogFiles() method.
 If you have not preset channels in configuration file, you will have to set ALL CHANNELS USED IN YOUR PROJECT that you want to archive before calling archiveLogFiles() method just like this:
 ```php